-Instead, separating the trash, sanitizing it and utilizing it for something beneficial would bring not only environmental improvements over landfilling it but economic benefits to the entire community.
-This is precisely why Kent County brought the expertise of The Right Place, Inc. into the fold.
+Burying trash in a landfill prevents it from fully breaking down and produces gases that are harmful to the environment.
+But separating the trash, sanitizing it and utilizing it for something beneficial would bring not only environmental improvements over landfilling it but economic benefits to the entire community.
+This is precisely why Kent County enlisted the expertise of The Right Place, Inc. as its economic development partner.

 For instance, waste conversion processors could turn construction waste into new ash brick, residual organic waste into compost and fertilizers, discarded plastic into plastic flake used to manufacture new clothes and bottles, or wood scraps into wood pellets used to make new pallets and particle board.